altercation/storage-gen/README.md

 memory, useful for partitions that contain swap devices.
 Note that if a partition does contain a swap device without a size value assigned to either, a size of 'ram' will be assigned by default.

+`--uuid 'UUID'`

+A uuid intended to match an existing partition; better to use another, simpler field such as code, size, label to match existing partitions, but this is here if you really like entering long hex code values (and for internal use).